huml-lang/website/content/specification.md

 ### Multi-line strings

 In multi-line string blocks, no escaping is necessary.
 Characters are treated literally.
-Multi-line strings can be defined in two different ways, with three backticks (literal, preserves preceding and trailing spaces) or three double quotes (strip preceding and trailing spaces).
-As the beginning and ending of the markers can be derived from the indentation, there is no need to escape the three double qutoes and backticks themselves in the string content.
+Multi-line strings can be defined in two different ways.
+As the beginning and ending markers can be derived from the indentation, there is no need to escape the three double quotes or backticks themselves in the string content.

-#### 1) Preserve spaces ******` ``` `******
+#### 1) Preserve spaces: ******` ``` `******
-All preceding and trailing spaces are preserved starting from the minimum required indenation level for each line, which is 2 spaces from the beginning of the key.
+The content block must be indented by one level (2 spaces) relative to the key.
+These initial 2 spaces on each line are stripped.
+All other preceding and all trailing spaces are preserved as content.

 ````huml
 description: ```